jaynanduri/LinkedLens/README.md

     - Bucket Name: `linkedlens_data`
     - Purpose: Stored raw and preprocessed data.

 - Create Cloud Run Function
     - Cloud Run is used to trigger DAG runs on the Compute Engine.
     - Follow the [steps](gcp-deploy/functions/dag-trigger/README.md) to set up and run functions

-#### Workflow Automation
-- There are three GitHub Action workflows currently set up:
-    - `update_code_vm.yml`: Ensure git repo changes are synced to VM
-    - `trigger_airflow_generation.yml`: Restarts the airflow container for the data generation pipeline
-    - `trigger_airflow_data_pipeline.yml`: Restarts the airflow container for the data pipeline
-- The `update_code_vm.yml` workflow is triggered when there are changes to the respective pipeline folders (`data-generation/**` and `data-pipeline/**`) on the main branch or when using manual dispatch.
-- The remaining two workflows are triggered on completion of workflow runs of `update_code_vm.yml`.
-There are additional checks to ensure that the containers are only restarted when required.

-#### Folder Structure
-- data-generation/
-    - dags/ - Contains DAG Definitions for data preprocessing and generation
-        - src/
-            - config/ (`config.py` Manages environment variables)
-            - credentials/ (`linkedlens-firestore-srvc-acc.json` GCP credentials for authentication)
-            - experiments/ (`test.ipynb` - Testing LLM prompts)
-            - llm/
-            - schema/ (Contains all Pydantic validation schemas)
-            - utils/ (Helper functions for data processing)
-        - job_data_generation.py
-        - recruiter_generation.py
-        - recruiter_post_generation.py
-        - user_post_generation.py
-    - .env_template

-- Create Cloud Run Function
-    - Cloud Run is used to trigger DAG runs on the Compute Engine.
-    - Follow the [steps](gcp-deploy/functions/dag-trigger/README.md) to set up and run functions